LeicesterDataClub/projects/README.md

-## Welcome to the Data Club at Leicester University
+## Welcome to the Data Club at the University of Leicester

 This is a place for sharing data, ideas and solutions at University of Leicester.